shishir-dey/shishir-dey.github.io/content/notes/evolution.md

 pinned: false
 ---

-Evolution is about adapting to one's environment, not progressing into a higher species; otherwise, every animal would have evolved into humans.
+Evolution is about adapting to one's environment, not progressing into a higher species; otherwise, every animal would have evolved into a human.